markiskander/biomaj-docker/README.md

 After a minute, BioMAJ Watcher should be up and running.
 Simply enter the IP specified in the console with a port of 6543 in order to launch the site.

+To close biomaj-docker, simply close the terminal instance (this kills the process)

 # Default credentials
 By default, this docker uses **bio** as default username and **maj** as default password.
 This can be changed in *startup.sh* on line 15.